harvey/google-sheets-server/README.md

 # Google Sheets Server 🚀

 Turn Google Sheets into a free lightweight database/server using Google Apps Script.
-Perfect for small projects, prototypes, and serverless applications!
+Perfect for small projects, prototypes, and serverless applications (e.g. chrome extensions)!
 > As people were interested in how I managed my extension in r/chrome_extensions

 ## 🔥 Features